Asian Art Outpost

 kě wàng

-This Chinese word can mean desirous, wishful, or simply desire.
+This Chinese word can mean desirous, wishful, or desire.

 Learning is Eternal